-Bachelor of Arts in Theatre
+Director of Theatre

-All prospective theatre (THR) majors must audition and be accepted into the program as well as apply for acceptance to The University of Tampa.
+All prospective theatre (THR) majors must audition and be accepted into the program as well as apply for acceptance to the University of Tampa.

 Students should prepare the following materials for the audition process